ahojukka5/weave-bootstrap/docs/coding_guidelines/syntax.md

 **Important:** The `(tests ...)` section MUST come AFTER the `(body ...)` section, not before.

+### Section Spacing

+- Always insert a blank line between the closing of the `body` section and the opening of the `tests` section.
+- This visual separation improves readability and helps avoid accidental multi-parenthesis runs.

 ## Indentation

 - Use 2 spaces per indentation level